DaMandal0rian/claude-code-sandbox/README.md

 - Access logging
 - Regular security audits
 - Compliance scanning
+- API key rotation policies

 ---

 **Note**: This is an unofficial implementation adapted for Podman.
-For the official Claude Code setup, refer to the [Anthropic documentation](https://docs.anthropic.com/en/docs/claude-code/devcontainer).
+For the official Claude Code setup, refer to the [Anthropic documentation](https://docs.anthropic.com/en/docs/claude-code).